GO | Together Puerto Rico Disaster Recovery Trip

-Cost of $600 includes round trip airfare from Nashville to San Juan, ground transportation in Puerto Rico, three meals most days, lodging while in Puerto Rico, and a T-shirt!
+Cost includes round trip airfare from Nashville to San Juan, ground transportation in Puerto Rico, three meals most days, lodging while in Puerto Rico, and a T-shirt!

-Full payment of $600 is required by September 1.
-Registration requires a $100.00 deposit payable via credit card online below.
+Registration requires a $100.00 deposit payable via credit card online.
 This trip is underwritten by a grant to CBF Tennessee from Cooperative Baptist Fellowship Global.

 Participants must be 18 or older.
 There will be work for every age and ability, so don’t think you’re too mature, inexperienced, or young!

 Questions?
 Contact Tennessee Field Coordinator Rick Bennett at 865.297.3267 or firstname.lastname@example.org.

 For more information on the general situation in Puerto Rico, consider viewing: Blackout in Puerto Rico, a PBS Frontline documentary.
 For more information on the specific situation, consider listening to the following podcast from Baptist Without an Adjective.
 For reflections (produced by participant Bill Evans) on our most recent trip to the Island, click here.